glomex/gcdt-docs/docs/70_development.md

 * validation of configuration
 * scaffolding of minimal (required properties) configuration
 * sample of complete configuration
-* documentation of configuration including examples
+* documentation of configuration

-To cover all this gcdt configuration usecases we decided to use the `openapi` specification.
+To cover all this gcdt configuration usecases we decided to use the `openapi` specifications.
 Using openapi alows us to build on existing workflows and tooling.